-While fairly rare, this condition can continue undiagnosed into adulthood.
-In such cases, the strain on the spinal cord will increase, leading to increasing sensory and motor problems as well as loss of bladder and bowel control.
+Although it is rare, a patient with tethered spinal cord can continue undiagnosed into adulthood.
+In such cases, the strain on the spinal cord increases, leading to increasing sensory and motor problems, as well as loss of bladder and bowel control.

 If a tethered cord is suspected, one or more tests may be necessary to confirm the diagnosis.

-- MRI: A diagnostic test that produces three-dimensional images of body structures using powerful magnets and computer technology; can show the spinal cord, nerve roots and surrounding areas, as well as enlargement, degeneration and displacement
+- MRI: A diagnostic test that, using powerful magnets and computer technology, produces three-dimensional images of body structures; can show the spinal cord, nerve roots, and surrounding areas, as well as enlargement, degeneration, and displacement

-- Myleogram: An x-ray of the spinal canal following injection of a contrast material into the thecal sac; can show pressure on the spinal cord or nerves due to tethered spinal cord
+- Myleogram: An x-ray of the spinal canal following injection of a contrast material into the thecal sac; can show pressure on the spinal cord or nerves caused by tethered spinal cord

 - CT or CAT scan: A diagnostic image created after a computer reads x-rays; may be used after a myelogram to show how the dye flows around the spinal cord and nerves

 - Ultrasound: A water-soluble gel is placed on the skin where the transducer (a handheld device that directs the high-frequency sound waves to the spine) is to be placed.
-The gel helps transmit the sound to your skin surface.
-The ultrasound is turned on and images of the spinal cord moving in the thecal sac are obtained.
+The gel helps to transmit the sound to the skin surface.
+The ultrasound is turned on, and images of the spinal cord moving in the thecal sac are obtained.

-Untethering is generally performed only if there are clinical signs or symptoms of deterioration.
+Untethering is generally performed only if clinical signs or symptoms of deterioration are observed.
 The surgery involves opening the scar from the prior closure down to the covering (dura) over the myelomeningocele.
-Sometimes a small portion of the bony vertebrae (the laminae) are removed to obtain better exposure or to decompress the spinal cord.
+Sometimes a small portion of the bony vertebrae (laminae) are removed to obtain better exposure or to decompress the spinal cord.
 The dura is then opened, and the spinal cord and myelomeningocele are gently dissected away from the scarred attachments to the surrounding dura.
-Once the myelomeningocele is freed from all its scarred attachments, the dura and the wound are closed.
+Once the myelomeningocele is freed from all scarred attachments, the dura and the wound are closed.

 The child usually can resume normal activities within a few weeks.
 Recovery of lost muscle and bladder function depends upon the degree and length of preoperative implications.
-The combined complication rate of this surgery is usually only 1 to 2 percent.
-Complications include infection, bleeding, damage to the spinal cord or myelomeningocele, which may result in decreased muscle strength or bladder or bowel function.
+The combined complication rate of this surgery is usually 1-2%.
+Complications include infection, bleeding, and damage to the spinal cord or myelomeningocele, which may result in decreased muscle strength or bladder or bowel function.
 Many children require only one untethering procedure.
-However, since symptoms of tethering can occur during periods of growth, 10 to 20 percent require repeated surgery.
+However, because symptoms of tethering can occur during periods of growth, 10-20% of children with this syndrome require repeated surgery.